bcoles/kasld/docs/architecture.md

-- **Not corroboratable, never merged.** Two sources' maps must not be mixed: a runtime-offlined block is RAM in the boot E820 but a hole in a hotplug view, so unioning would melt a real gap or synthesise a false one.
+- **Not corroboratable, never merged.** Two sources' maps must not be mixed: a runtime-offlined block is RAM in the boot E820 but a hole in a hotplug view, so unioning would melt a real gap or synthesize a false one.
 Each map is independently complete for its own substrate.
 - **Routed out-of-band.** The orchestrator sends `pos=extent` records to a dedicated `coverings[]` store on the evidence set, **bypassing the merge**, and